opentoonz/opentoonz_docs/source/using_the_version_control.rst

 The *central repository* and the local *working copy* are displayed in the OpenToonz browser at the end of the folder tree as one single folder.
 By navigating the contents of this folder it's possible to retrieve the folders and files.

-When a folder is selected in the folder tree a refresh operation occurs automatically, to check the status of the folder and its content.
+When a folder is selected in the folder tree *a refresh operation occurs automatically*, to check the status of the folder and its content.
 As this operations may require some time according to the connection speed on the local network or in the Internet, the automatic refresh operation can be disabled.

 .. note:: If several repositories are defined, each of them will be displayed with the name previously assigned.